-We provide specialist engineer solutions to various force elements and remains poised to deliver theatre entry, indirect support to combat operations, military-civil transition and recovery.
+We provide specialist engineer solutions to various force elements and remain poised to deliver theatre entry, indirect support to combat operations, military-civil transition and recovery.

 Gurkhas first became Sappers in October 1948 when 67 Field Squadron Royal Engineers was formed at Kluang, Malaya.
 The Squadron formed from Gurkha infantrymen who attached to the Royal Engineers.
 68 Field Squadron Royal Engineers was raised at Kluang in April 1950.